What is the extended essay

 - developing an argument.

-Participation in this process develops the capacity to analyse, synthesize and evaluate knowledge.
+Participation in this process develops the capacity to analyze, synthesize and evaluate knowledge.

 An extended essay can also be undertaken in world studies, where students carry out an in-depth interdisciplinary study of an issue of contemporary global significance, across two IB diploma disciplines.